websanova/wScratchPad/README.md

 Note on `realtime`, if set to `false` this will only send percentage calculations to the `scratchUp` and should be used to increase performance.

-Note on `bg` and `fg`, these can be eitehr a valid hex color beginning with `#` otherwise it will default to trying to set an image.
+Note on `bg` and `fg`, these can be either a valid hex color beginning with `#` otherwise it will default to trying to set an image.

 ## Examples